-In 2018, under the formula described above, the compounded annual growth rate of Adjusted EPS was greater than 5%, so 100% of the 1,825 RSUs eligible to vest for each of Messrs.
-Booth, Pearce, Smith, and Ulatowski were vested, respectively, upon the approval of the Compensation Committee in January 2019.
-As of the Record Date, 3,650 RSUs awarded in January 2017 to each of Messrs.
+In 2019, under the formula described above, the compounded annual growth rate of Adjusted EPS was greater than 5%, so 100% of the 1,825 RSUs eligible to vest for each of Messrs.
+Booth, Pearce, Smith, and Ulatowski were vested, respectively, upon the approval of the Compensation Committee in January 2020.
+As of the Record Date, 5,475 RSUs awarded in January 2017 to each of Messrs.
 Booth, Pearce, Smith, and Ulatowski have vested.
 The vested RSUs will be distributed on January 30, 2023.
+No new grants of RSUs were made to the named executive officers in 2019.

 Annual Cash Awards - Messrs.
 Booth, Pearce, Smith, and Ulatowski are also eligible to receive an annual cash award based on Company performance.
 Company performance is measured based on the annual increase in economic profit.
 If annual economic profit increases from the prior year, Messrs.
 Booth, Pearce, Smith, and Ulatowski will receive a cash award that will be calculated using the following formula: recipient's base salary multiplied by the dollar increase in annual economic profit divided by \$25 million multiplied by 90%.
 If annual economic profit does not increase from the prior year, Messrs.
 Booth, Pearce, Smith, and Ulatowski will not receive a cash award.
-If 2018 annual economic profit had increased by \$25 million, our internal target for this purpose, each of Messrs.
-Booth, Pearce, Smith, and Ulatowski would have received a cash award equal to \$486,675.
-Based on the dollar increase in annual economic profit for 2018, Messrs.
-Booth, Pearce, Smith, and Ulatowski each earned a cash award of \$662,929, which was paid in February 2019.
+If 2019 annual economic profit had increased by \$25 million, our internal target for this purpose, each of Messrs.
+Booth, Pearce, Smith, and Ulatowski would have received a cash award equal to \$501,276.
+Based on the dollar increase in annual economic profit for 2019, Messrs.
+Booth, Pearce, Smith, and Ulatowski each earned a cash award of \$2,344,383, which was paid in February 2020.

 Our reported 2018 annual economic profit included an increase related to the enactment of the Tax Cuts and Jobs Act ("2017 Tax Act") in December 2017, which decreased our estimated long-term effective income tax rate.
-For purposes of calculating annual cash awards, annual economic profit includes an adjustment to spread the impact of the 2017 Tax Act over the remaining performance period of the 2017 RSU awards.
+For purposes of calculating annual cash awards, annual economic profit for 2018 through 2020 includes adjustments to defer the impact of the 2017 Tax Act on 2018 economic profit and recognize it ratably over the remaining performance period of the 2017 RSU awards.

-The Compensation Committee believes that the incentive compensation plan for Messrs.
+The Compensation Committee believes that the incentive compensation program for Messrs.
 Booth, Pearce, Smith, and Ulatowski appropriately aligns their compensation with the interests of shareholders because: